 Charleston Area Medical Center has been performing robotic prostatectomies since 2006.
-We completed our 1,500th robotic da Vinci case in August 2012.
 Currently there are three da Vinci robotic consoles at CAMC Memorial Hospital and a dedicated training console at CAMC General Hospital.

 About the procedure

 da Vinci robotic prostatectomy is a minimally-invasive approach to removing the prostate.
 By removing the prostate completely the full extent of the prostate pathology will be known.

 You will be admitted to CAMC Memorial Hospital following the procedure where you will stay overnight.
 After the procedure you will have a Foley catheter, which you will go home with and have for 5-7 days.

 - Monitor your temperature and report to your nurse or surgeon anything higher than 100.5 degrees.